Home School Links

 Our School Councils

-Each class has two elected members of the Junior Management Team (previously known as the School Council) from Years 1 – 4 (inclusive.)
+Each class has two elected members of the Junior Management Team from Years 1 – 4 (inclusive.)
 They meet regularly to discuss issues brought up in their classes and report back to their peers.

 - The junior management team also plan and run their own stalls at the school fairs to raise funds for their own projects.